celineguler/myblog/about.markdown

 __________________________________________________________________________________________________________

-I write so I learn better.
+I write to improve my learning.
 Also keep my sources here a little ragged.

 ___________________________________________________________________________________________________________